Berkanktk/YoutubeDownloader/README.md

 # YoutubeDownloader
 A simple command line program for downloading and analyzing videoes files from YouTube.
+Made for educational purposes only.
+Not for commercial use.

 ## Usage
 ### With Executable